 Whether you have walk-in conferences or you have scheduled them in advance, don’t get caught too long with one parent.
 If you anticipate the conference taking longer than you feel you can offer on that day, ask to schedule a longer conference so that you have adequate time for that family while still respecting your other parents who are waiting.

 It’s a lot easier for parents to believe their child who says you lost that homework assignment when your classroom has papers everywhere and there is no clear organizational system.
-This might be the parents’ only opportunity to be in your classroom.
+Parent teacher conferences might be the parents’ only opportunity to be in your classroom.
 Be sure to take some time to clean and organize before they come in.
 Appearances do matter in this case!

-If you have a student that is struggling, be ready with some ideas BEFORE the conference.
+If you have a student that is struggling, be ready with some ideas BEFORE parent teacher conferences.
 Do you have a tutoring day?
 Are you willing to offer retakes or extra credit?
 Can you set up a communication system with the parent such as a weekly e-mail or a daily note in the student’s agenda?
-Do you post assignments on a classroom website?
+Do you post a calendar of assignments on a classroom website?